 While the court said that a clause in the Philippine Depositary Receipts (PDR) issued by Rappler Holdings to one investor "would appear tantamount to some foreign control," it stressed that the revocation of Rappler's certificate of registration as a penalty should have been the "last resort."
 (READ: What you should know about the Court of Appeals' decision on Rappler)

 The CA noted that the parties to the PDRs appeared to have acted in good faith and that the clause in question was "never exercised."
 The court told the SEC that the donation of the PDRs to Rappler's Filipino managers seems to have permanently removed the alleged "negative foreign control" which the SEC found objectionable.

 Thus, the CA directed the SEC to review the revocation order and evaluate it given the donation of the PDRs to Rappler's Filipino managers.

-Status as of January 30, 2020.
-The SEC has yet to announce the results of its review.
+Status as of August 10, 2021: The case is pending with SEC.
 In its partial motion for reconsideration filed with the CA on August 17, 2018, Rappler asked the court to declare that the PDRs did not amount to any semblance of foreign control.
 In March 2019, the CA rejected Rappler's motion and reiterated its order remanding the case to SEC.